claritiz/Claritiz_Web/src/pages/blog/2019-02-19-ux-research.md

 * Market analysis

 If you are looking for a partner to help you validate the real needs or problem, look no further.
 We can help!

+# **Product validation**

+In the next phase of the product design process,We validate a solution by Measuring the target audience’s interest for a product/feature idea.

+UX research methods in this phase:

+* Landing page tests
+* Website analytics
+* Fake door tests
+* A/B tests

+# Product prototyping

+ In this phase, Ideas are converted into prototypes.
+Run several iterations of prototypes at this phase.
+Usability gets tested extensively.

+Changing the prototype and having another round of usability tests costs less than fixing things in a developed software.

+UX research methods in this phase:

+*    User journey mapping
+*    User tests
+*    Heatmap analytics
+*    Click analytics
+*    Card sorting